kazuhisa-okamoto/jsonio/README.md

 A base class that enables serialization and deserialization of Python object member variables to and from JSON files.
 * Multiple class data can be managed in one file.
-* Lists or tuples containing objects are not supported.
+* Lists or tuples containing custom objects are not supported.

 ## Usage
 ### Inherit JsonIO in own classes